ces0157/Flight_software_blue/README.md

 7. GDB-multiarch for debugging

 ## FILE Layout
-- The "project folder" contains all the code used for this build.
-We will come back to this in a moment, but this is really only used for quick interaction with the code.
-For actually building and making changes, please use the "vitis_export_archive.ide"
 - The "format.py" is a python script that will format a virtual SD partition (must be run in a virtual environment)
 - The "RTOS_DEMO.elf" file is the most recent Board executable containing FreeRTOS, LittleFS, and the board support package.
 This will be used with QEMU emulation
 - The "system.dtb" is a device tree of the AVNET Ultra96-v2 Zynq Ultrascale+ ZU3EG Development board, use for QEMU emulation